 Speak to your doctor who will discuss with you to determine if emergency contraception is suitable for you.

-How do I choose a contraceptive method?
+How do I choose a contraceptive method in Singapore?

 - Personal & family medical history